How Sinking Funds Make Budgeting Easier

 Jason | July 08, 2022

-There are a lot of strategies to budgeting but one useful tool I have found that helps make budgeting easier the longer you do it is sinking funds.
+There are a lot of strategies for budgeting, but one useful tool I have found that helps make budgeting easier the longer you do it is sinking funds.

 A sinking fund is simply a sum of money we periodically contribute to for an expense that is inevitably coming.
 A sinking fund is NOT your emergency fund.
 You should have a separate emergency fund for emergencies.